starius/ScPrime/doc/Consensus.md

 Siaprimefund owners can collect the siaprimecoins in the siaprimefund pool.
 For every 10,000 siaprimecoins added to the siaprimefund pool, a siaprimefund owner can withdraw 1 siaprimecoin.
-Approx. 8790 siaprimefunds are owned by Nebulous Inc. The remaining siaprimefunds are owned by early backers of the Sia project.
+Approx. 8790 siaprimefunds are owned by Nebulous Inc. The remaining siaprimefunds are owned by early backers of the ScPrime project.

-There are future plans to enable sidechain compatibility with SiaPrime.
+There are future plans to enable sidechain compatibility with ScPrime.
 This would allow other currencies such as Bitcoin to be spent in all the same places that the siaprimecoin can be spent.

 Marshalling
 -----------

-Many of the SiaPrime types need to be hashed at some point, which requires having a consistent algorithm for marshalling types into a set of bytes that can be hashed.
+Many of the ScPrime types need to be hashed at some point, which requires having a consistent algorithm for marshalling types into a set of bytes that can be hashed.
 The following rules are used for hashing: